-While you will feel never out of options in terms of restaurants, cafes, bars, and clubs, the following places are the ones that you must visit during your Medellin guided tour. ( About Us )
+While you will never feel out of options in terms of restaurants, cafes, bars, and clubs, the following places are the ones that you must visit during your Medellin guided tour. ( About Us )

 The Botanical Gardens